37 standout packaging designs

 Packaging design surrounds us, wherever we are.
 Creating an eye-catching packaging design that suits the product, stands out on crowded shelves, and doesn't cost a fortune to produce is a real challenge.
 And now more than ever, there's the concern of environmental impact.
 Increasingly, 'excess' packaging or non-eco-friendly materials will result in a backlash from potential customers.
 Throw in a challenging economic landscape for retailers, and it's safe to say packaging design isn't an easy job right now.

 However, designers have risen to the challenge.
 In this post, we've rounded up standout examples of packaging designs to inspire you and guide your efforts.
-For more advice, jump to page 3where you'll find a list of handy free online packaging design resources.
-For more inspiration, check out our roundup of the best print ads around, or explore our top graphic design trends
+For more advice, use the jump link above to to skip to handy free online packaging design resources.
+For more inspiration, check out our roundup of the best print ads around.

 As the beer market grew, Cameron's Brewing was in decline.
 It needed a brand-new identity that would grab attention, yet hold onto the existing consumer base.
 Cactus (opens in new tab) came up with a solution.
 First, it decided to ditch the bottles and house its beer in cans (for increased shelf presence), and then went for a new look that's reminiscent of childhood scout and camp badges.